Fusing Blockchain and AI with Metaverse: A Survey: Introduction

-We then review several representative survey articles here, to highlight the difference of our survey.
+We then review several representative survey articles here, to highlight the difference between our survey.
 Lim \textit{et al.} \cite{lim2022realizing} focus on the network demands \cite{xu2021wireless} of metaverse from the perspective of edge intelligence \cite{ng2021unified} since metaverse is viewed as `the successor to the mobile Internet'.
 Du \textit{et al.} \cite{DBLP:journals/corr/abs-2111-00511} propose a privacy-preserving targeted advertising strategy for the wireless edge metaverse to enable metaverse service providers to allocate network bandwidth to users so that the users can access metaverse from edge sites.
 Jiang \textit{et al.} \cite{DBLP:journals/corr/abs-2111-10548} introduce a kind of collaborative computing paradigm based on Coded Distributed Computing to support the computation requirement of metaverse services \cite{han2021dynamic}.
 The up-to-date survey \cite{likall} mainly reviews the state-of-the-art technologies as enablers to implement metaverse, such as high-speed networks (e.g., 5G) and edge computing, Blockchain, and AI.
 The authors' findings demonstrate the gap between the up-to-date technologies and the demands of implementing metaverse.
-The other survey \cite{lee2021study} focuses on metaverse analytics, the search traffic, news frequency, and the topic with respect to the sustainable growth.
+The other survey \cite{lee2021study} focuses on metaverse analytics, the search traffic, news frequency, and the topic concerning sustainable growth.
 Duan \textit{et al.} \cite{duan2021metaverse} highlight the representative applications for social goods and propose a three-layer metaverse architecture from a macro perspective, which contains infrastructure, interaction, and ecosystem.
-In contrast, our survey discusses how to fuse blockchian and AI technologies with metaverse.
-As depicted in Fig. \ref{fig:metaverse}, AI technologies are applied into the digital creation and digital market.
+In contrast, our survey discusses how to fuse blockchain and AI technologies with metaverse.
+As depicted in Fig. \ref{fig:metaverse}, AI technologies are applied to the digital creation and digital market.
 Meanwhile, blockchain can guarantee digital assets, digital currencies, and the digital market.
-In this survey, we emphasize the fusion of AI and blockchain technologies to establish an intelligent, open, fair, promising future metaverse.
+On the other hand, in this survey, we emphasize the fusion of AI and blockchain technologies to establish an intelligent, open, fair, and promising future metaverse.

 The contributions of the paper include the following three points. \begin{itemize}